aiven/aiven-docs/docs/products/clickhouse/howto/integration-databases.md

 4. From the **Databases and tables** list, select a pencil icon for an Apache Kafka integration database you want to edit.

-5. In the **Edit database** wizard, find a table that you want to edit in the **Configured tables** list and expand its details by selecting the angle brackets icon.
+5. In the **Edit database** wizard, find a table to edit in the **Configured tables** list and expand its details by selecting the angle brackets icon.

     :::note
-    You can also create a new table for the database you are editing by selecting **Add another table**.
+    You can also create a table for the database you are editing by selecting **Add another table**.
     :::